nickel for batteries

 From IGO presentation to takeover Western Minerals.

-Nickel is the 5th most common element and is traditionally used in making specialist steel alloys.
-72% is used in stainless steel, and about 7% in batteries.
+Traditionally, specialist steel allows is the primary use of nickel.
+Nickel is the 5th most common element with 72% used in stainless steel, and ~ 7% in batteries.
 See Nickel Institute.

 • Indonesia – 21 million tonnes